 Six Things to be Curious About

-In the previous post, I suggested that our passionate interest in savings group models and methodology - all the boxes, books, meeting procedures, management and training structures - was fine, but perhaps was not directed towards the most important things.
-Continuing a conversation I’m having long distance with Candace Nelson, I came up with the following list of six questions that, to me, are much more interesting than Model and Methodology questions.
+Many readers are interested in models and methodology - all the boxes, books, meeting procedures, bank relationships, management and training structures.
+But there are other important things.
+In a conversation with Candace Nelson, I came up with the following list of six questions that, to me, are much more interesting than Model and Methodology questions.

 - Do the members of the group support each other in reaching personal and financial goals, or are they just coming together to share money?
 I think in the former case, the group is more likely to survive, by far…